XmacsLabs/mogan/README.md

 # Mogan Editor / [墨干编辑器](README_ZH.md)
-Mogan Editor is a structure editor delivered by the [Xmacs Labs](https://github.com/XmacsLabs), which is a fork of [GNU TeXmacs](https://www.texmacs.org).
+Mogan Editor is a structure editor delivered by [Xmacs Labs](https://github.com/XmacsLabs), which is a fork of [GNU TeXmacs](https://www.texmacs.org).

-GNU TeXmacs is a structured editor developed by [Joris van der Hoeven](http://www.texmacs.org/joris/main/joris.html), a mathematician at CNRS in France, since the late 1990s.
-It is designed to write high-quality technical documents using an intuitive and easy-to-use graphical interface, and can achieve the same level of results as LaTeX.
-Main users are currently primary and secondary school teachers (mostly in France) and university researchers.
+GNU TeXmacs is a structured editor developed since the late 1990s by [Joris van der Hoeven](http://www.texmacs.org/joris/main/joris.html), a mathematician at CNRS in France.
+It is designed to write high-quality technical documents using an intuitive and easy-to-use graphical interface, and able to achieve the same level of results as LaTeX.
+Its main users are currently primary and secondary school teachers (mostly in France) and university researchers.

 [Darcy Shen](https://github.com/darcy-shen) released Mogan v1.0.0 on January 30, 2022, and created Xmacs Labs, a non-profit organization that aims to popularize GNU TeXmacs and make it available to all to enjoy the excellent software developed by Joris van der Hoeven.